 2. Offer readers compelling incentives for signing-up

 Getting blog subscribers is not easy unless you have something very compelling to offer.
 An average person gets nearly 121 business emails every day.
 Why would they subscribe if you are not giving them something they need?
+What’s in it for me?
 Obviously great content is the biggest incentive of all.
 But there are others that you can consider as well.

 The rewards or freebies don’t always have to involve discounts or monetary benefits.
 These can be exclusive downloadable content such as guides, ebooks, or free tutorials.
 You can also offer a content upgrade, which is a more detailed and elaborate version of the post the reader is viewing.
 Try out different offers and see which ones perform best.